AhmedAlmijbari/AhmedAlmijbari.github.io/content/project/cpg/index.md

 # Documentation: https://wowchemy.com/docs/managing-content/

 title: "Using CPG for Motor Control"
-summary: "This project implemented the oscillatory network as presented by Matsuoka et al in order to control a bipad walking robot and snake crawling robot in two different challenging tasks.
-Central pattern generators (CPGs) are self-organizing biological neural circuits that produce rhythmic outputs.
-These output can be used to control of locomotion in bio-inspired robots.
-This mechansim can bring interesting insights on how to gain inspiration from the biological systems in order to build more robust and natural behavouir in robots' movement.
-The project implemented a CPG model in microcontroller chip using arduino and connceted it to control the robots to perform the optimised outputs for two tasks."
+summary: "<div style='text-align: justify;'> This project explores the application of Matsuoka et al.'s oscillatory network model for controlling bipod walking and snake-crawling robots in distinct and challenging scenarios.
+Central Pattern Generators (CPGs) are biological neural circuits that produce rhythmic outputs, which can be harnessed for locomotion control in bio-inspired robots.
+This work investigates how biological principles can inspire more robust and natural movement behaviours in robotic systems by implementing a CPG model on a microcontroller using Arduino.
+The CPG model was integrated with the robots to optimize their performance across the two tasks, providing valuable insights into translating biological locomotion strategies into robotic applications.</div>"
 authors: []
 tags: []
 categories: []